RaspberryPiFoundation/python-curriculum/en-GB/lessons/Secret Messages/Secret Messages.md

 ...

 #Introduction:  { .intro}
-In this project, you'll learn how to loop through and access parts of a text string.
+In this project, you'll learn how to make your own encryption program, to send and receive secret messages to a friend.

 #Step 1: Encrypting letters { .activity}